tinted-theming/home/builder.md

 * `slug` - the scheme's machine readable name.
 The slug SHOULD use dashes rather than underscores.
 If it is not provided, a builder MUST infer it by [slugifying](#slugify) the scheme's name.
 * `author` - the scheme's author.
 * `description` - optional.
 A short description of the scheme.
+* `variant` - optional, but recommended.
+Which variant of a given color scheme this qualifies as.
+Currently only "light" and "dark" are used, but this value could be anything.
 * `palette` - all colors used by a scheme, often loaded as HTML hex colors.
 Some scheme systems may place additional restrictions on the colors in the palette.

 <details>